 Unfortunately, there is no way to bulletproof your data from attacks.
 However, you can mitigate the risks with separate backups, anti-malware software, and staff training.
 This way, even if a hacker has your data and demands a ransom to decrypt it, the alternate backup is safe along with your medical data.

 In the United States, all businesses that handle any health information need to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Being HIPAA compliant means your business must have measures in place to prevent data theft, protect against data breaches, and ensure data confidentiality.

 In addition to those measures, your entire workforce must follow the HIPAA guidelines thoroughly, and violations can cost thousands of dollars.
 That said, reaching business HIPAA compliance can be more achievable if you have cloud-based software in place to ensure safety and confidentiality.

 To make your cloud-based system HIPAA compliant, you should ensure to double-check with your provider if they have certifications, audits, agreements and incident response processes.
 Your chosen third-party provider should offer your business a separate HIPAA-compliant storage server.

-In summary, opting for a cloud solution when building your EHR software is a wise choice.
+In summary, a cloud solution and EHR software development should go hand-in-hand.
 However, it’s crucial to find a reliable cloud server that offers HIPAA compliance and ransomware protection to ensure your medical practice is compliant and your patient data is safe.